Rashtriya Swayamsevak Sangh: Uniform

 RSS members parading in the new uniforms.

 In October 2016, the RSS replaced the uniform of the khaki shorts its cadre had worn for 91 years with dark brown trousers.
-These brown trousers are worn with a white button-up shirt and black side cap.

 Anthem

-The song Namastē Sadāvatsale Matrubhoomē is the anthem or prayer of the RSS.
+The song Namastē Sadāvatsalē Matrubhūmē is the anthem or prayer of the RSS.

 Affiliated organisations

-The RSS is the founding and leading organisation of the Sangh Parivar, a collective of Hindutva organisations.
+The RSS is the founding and leading organisation of the Sangh Parivar, a global collective of more than 2,500 Hindutva organisations.
 In most cases, pracharaks (full-time volunteers of the RSS) were deputed to start up and manage these organisations in their initial years.

-Some member organisations of the Sangh Parivar include:
+Some notable member organisations of the Sangh Parivar include: